Michael Venditto

 Michael Venditto (born June 30, 1981, in Massapequa, New York) is a former New York State Senator, previously representing District 8, which comprises the South Shore of Long Island beginning with Baldwin in the West and ending with West Babylon in the East.
 A Republican, he was first elected in 2014, he served as Chairman of the Consumer Protection Committee, and on the Codes, Higher Education, Insurance, Judiciary, Labor, Libraries, and Crime Victims, Crime and Correction committees and on the Heroin Task Force.

 Before his election to the state senate, Venditto served as a Nassau County Legislator from the 12th District, replacing the deceased Presiding Officer Peter J. Schmitt.
 Venditto began his career working as an attorney for the Town of Hempstead, New York.

 Early life and education

 Venditto has spent his entire life in the South Shore communities that make up the 8th Senate District.
 He attended public schools and graduated from Farmingdale High School.
 He earned his B.A. from Hofstra University and his J.D. from St. John's University School of Law.
-He resides in the hamlet of Massapequa, New York with his wife Antonella and their son Andrew.
+He resides in the hamlet of Massapequa, New York with his wife Antonella and their children.
 His father, John Venditto, served as Town of Oyster Bay Town Supervisor from 1998 to 2017.